Carlin Law Group-Hudson, Essex, Bergen County Divorce Lawyer

 A full blown custody trial can take up to a year or even more, and often requires each parent and the child or children to be seen by a forensic psychologist or other mental health professional.

-Fortunately Mr. Carlin has vast experience in settling these issues amicably, if possible, and trying them in court if necessary.
+Fortunately Mr. Carlin is an attorney with vast experience in settling these issues amicably, if possible, and trying them in court if necessary.
 In his many years representing litigants in custody cases he has represented fathers, mothers, and also he has been appointed by many courts to represent one or more of the children.
 Once he has become familiar with your case he will usually be able to give you a very good idea about what to expect in Court.

 He has a reputation with the New York and New Jersey courts that he practices in, with the judges he practices before, and with his adversaries, as being a seasoned and sometimes aggressive trial lawyer who gives every case his all.